 Then after I got going, here are the rest:

 Of course none of this would be possible without a dependable vanilla frosting recipe.
 I include my favorite vanilla frosting recipe with the tutorial instructions below.
 You need a strong, sturdy vanilla frosting that will hold its rose shape.
 This one does the trick and tastes pretty incredible too.
 It’s enough for a 2 layer cake with some rose detail on top or for 24 cupcakes.
 Feel free to reduce the recipe down if you need less frosting.

 For the cake, I used my favorite white layer cake recipe.

 For the cupcakes, I used my simply perfect vanilla cupcakes recipe.

-I chose to share something like this for the challenge in April because I want you to get in the kitchen and try something new.
+I encourage you to get in the kitchen and try something new.
 Perhaps something that’s intimidated you in the past?
 I’m definitely one of those bakers who ran for the hills when it came to decorating cakes and cupcakes.
 But after discovering that HEY it really isn’t that hard at all, my confidence got a lil’ boost and now I can decorate a beautiful rose cake almost as fab as the pros.

 Learn how to pipe a two-toned frosting rose with this recipe and video tutorial.
 It’s easier than you think!

 - 1 and 1/4 cups (2.5 sticks; 287g) unsalted butter, softened to room temperature

 - 2 teaspoons pure vanilla extract (or use clear imitation vanilla extract for stark white frosting)